 This post will share a great recipe for strawberry jam that can be halved or doubled and can be pureed smooth or not.
 It is versatile and easy, fragrant, and fast.
 Enjoy and be sure to download the printable version of the recipe to have on hand!
 You’ll be making homemade strawberry jam for your family and friends in no time with this easy canning recipe.

 Strawberry Jam is THE preserve to try if you’ve never canned because strawberries are so high in acid that the worst thing that could happen is that you’ll have thin jam, which is essentially strawberry syrup.
 When the worst case scenario is strawberry syrup, I feel like the risk is really, really low, Wildflowers.
 You can proceed with confidence.

-Want to print this recipe off?
+Want to print this Strawberry Jam Canning Recipe?
 Get it here!

-Notice that there’s directions for both water bath AND steam canners; I explain a ton about steam canners in this post but basically, they are a really great pot that makes canning faster and easier.
+Notice that there are directions for both water bath AND steam canners; I explain a ton about steam canners in this post but basically, they are a really great pot that makes canning faster and easier.

 Not sure what tools you need to get started canning?

 I had the great pleasure of demonstrating how both water bath and steam canner setups work at my friend Mary’s ranch of Five Mary’s Farms – we used this recipe and canned 4 big batches!